 3 3/4% Convertible Senior Subordinated Notes due 2012.
 On August 2, 2005, we completed the issuance and sale in a private placement of \$150.0 million in principal amount of 3 3/4% convertible senior subordinated notes due July 15, 2012, generating net cash proceeds of \$144.4 million after deducting fees, expenses and the initial purchasers' discounts.
 Cash interest is payable semiannually beginning January 15, 2006 at a rate of 3.75% per year.
 The convertible notes are non-callable.
 Upon conversion, the principal portion of the convertible notes will be paid in cash and any excess over the conversion rate will be paid, at our option, in shares of our common stock or cash at an initial conversion rate of 31.998 shares of our common stock per \$1,000 principal amount of convertible notes, representing an initial conversion price of \$31.25 per share, subject to adjustment upon specified events.
-The convertible notes may be converted at the option of the holder unless earlier repurchased: (1) on or after June 15, 2012; (2) if a specified fundamental change event occurs; (3) if the closing sale price of our common stock for a specified time period exceeds 120% of the conversion price for a specified time period or (4) if the trading price for a convertible notes were not convertible and the holders of the convertible notes had no right to require us to repurchase the notes and therefore they are classified as long-term debt.
+The convertible notes may be converted at the option of the holder unless earlier repurchased: (1) on or after June 15, 2012; (2) if a specified fundamental change event occurs; (3) if the closing sale price of our common stock for a specified time period exceeds 120% of the conversion price for a specified time period or (4) if the trading price for a convertible notes less than 95% of the closing sale price of our common stock into which it can be converted for a specified time period.
+At September 30, 2005, the convertible notes were not convertible and the holders of the convertible notes had no right to require us to repurchase the notes and therefore they are classified as long-term debt.
 If a specified fundamental change event occurs, the conversion price of our convertible notes may increase, depending on our common stock price at that time.
 However, the number of shares issuable upon conversion of a note may not exceed 41.5973 per \$1,000 principal amount of convertible notes.
 As of September 30, 2005, the conversion price has not required adjustment.
-These notes are senior subordinated unsecured indebtedness of ours and will be subordinated to all of our existing and future senior indebtedness.
-We have agreed to specific registration rights with respect to these notes.
-If then the annual interest rate on the convertible notes will increase by 0.25% every 90 days, up to a maximum of 0.5%, until each such default referred to in (1) and (2) above ceases to exist or until other specified conditions are met.
+These notes are senior subordinated unsecured indebtedness of ours then the annual interest rate on the convertible notes will increase by 0.25% every 90 days, up to a maximum of 0.5%, until each such default referred to in (1) and (2) above ceases to exist or until other specified conditions are met.